richardvenneman/appsignal-docs/source/background-monitoring/rake.html.md

-## Rake task monitoring
+# Rake task monitoring

-With AppSignal gem version `0.11.13`, we've added Rake task monitoring.
+The appsignal gem `1.x` enables Rake support automatically.

-Simply add `require 'appsignal/integrations/rake'` to your Rakefile like this:
+If you're using a `0.11.13+` version of the gem please add `require 'appsignal/integrations/rake'` to your Rakefile like this:

 ```ruby
 #!/usr/bin/env rake